ariharasudhanr/AWS-Cloud-Project/README.md

-Successfully Deployed code and hosted a Dynamic web Application with AWS (Amazon Web Services)
+Successfully Deployed code and hosted a Static web Application with AWS (Amazon Web Services)

 I'm thrilled to share my latest project, where I used AWS services to automate the deployment and scaling of a fully functional Dynamic website!